Here you will find details of other resources and links to sites that are supported by GFEnts, together with

 Once the largest producer of glass in the UK, and particularly famous for its development of the Fresnel lens fitted to virtually every lighthouse around the world, the huge Chance Glassworks on the Smethwick-Oldbury border finally shut its doors in 1981.
-Today it is in a ruinous state in sore need of attention, but CGWHT has ambitious proposals to restore the entire site as a high-end multi-use facility at the core of which will be an ongoing engagement with the community that it will ultimately serve in its new guise.
-Yet all with due deference to its proud history as manufacturer of glass for, amongst other, Crystal Palace, Westminster Tower ('Big Ben') and the White House in the USA.
-Plus, of course, those lighthouses.
-GF was Director with responsibility for PR & Comms (2015 - 2019) and remains a supporter of the Trust's aims.
+Today it is in a ruinous state in sore need of attention, but CHT (formerly Chance Glass Works Heritage Trust but since rebranded to accommodate a wider local heritage remit) has ambitious proposals to restore the entire site as a high-end multi-use facility at the core of which will be an ongoing engagement with the community that it will ultimately serve in its new guise.
+GF was Director of the initial CGWHT with responsibility for PR & Comms (2015 - 2019) and remains a supporter of the revamped Trust's aims.